Table of Contents

 - Operates offline or on low-speed networks.

-- Faster page loads and improved user engagement.
+- Provides faster page loads and improved user engagement.

-- More cost-effective compared to developing separate Android and iOS apps.
+- More cost-effective than developing separate Android and iOS applications.

 2. Wider Adoption of Blockchain Across Industries

-Blockchain technology is expanding beyond the financial sector, with various industries leveraging it to maintain transparent records, prevent tampering, and securely share data without intermediaries.
-Its decentralized nature helps reduce fraud and enhances accountability.
+Blockchain technology is expanding beyond the financial sector, with various industries using it to maintain transparent records, prevent tampering, and securely share data without intermediaries.
+Its decentralized nature reduces fraud and increases accountability.

 Common industry use cases:

-- Healthcare: Secure storage of patient data and fraud reduction.
+- Healthcare: Secure storage of patient data and reduced fraud.

-- Supply Chain: Real-time tracking of product origins and statuses.
+- Supply Chain: Real-time tracking of product origins and status.

 - Legal: Storage of contracts as smart agreements.